-We plan to conduct Clinical Trials in the European Union, which may subject us to additional privacy restrictions.
+We plan to conduct Clinical Trials in the European Union or the United Kingdom, which may subject us to additional privacy restrictions.
 The collection, use, storage, disclosure, transfer, and other processing of personal data, including health data in the European Union is governed by the provisions of the GDPR, which became effective on May 25, 2018.
 It imposes several requirements relating to the processing health and other sensitive data, the consent of the individuals to whom the personal data relates, the information provided to the individuals, notification of data processing obligations to the competent national data protection authorities and the security and confidentiality of the personal data, implementation of safeguards to protect the security and confidentiality of personal data.
-The GDPR also imposes strict rules on the transfer of personal data out of the European Union to the United States.
+The GDPR also imposes strict rules on the transfer of personal data out of the European Union to third countries, such as the United States (see below).
 Failure to comply with the requirements of the GDPR, and the related national data protection laws of the European Union Member States may result in fines and other administrative penalties.
 Non-compliance with the GDPR may result in monetary penalties of up to €20 million or 4% of worldwide revenue, whichever is higher.
 The GDPR also confers a private right of action on data subjects and consumer associations to lodge complaints with supervisory authorities, seek judicial remedies, and obtain compensation for damages resulting from violations of the GDPR.
-In addition, the GDPR includes restrictions on crossborder data transfers.
-The GDPR introduces new data protection requirements in the European Union and substantial fines for breaches of the data protection rules.
-The GDPR regulations may impose additional responsibility and liability in relation to personal data that we process, and we may be required to put in place additional mechanisms ensuring compliance with these or new data protection rules.
-This may be onerous and adversely affect our business, financial condition, prospects and results of operations.